Q & A

 Will there be a bike path incorporated into the project?

-With the redesign of Lake Street from Barry to Broadway there will be a separate, two-way bike path added to the southside of the street separating bicyclists from pedestrian and vehicle traffic.
+With the redesign of Lake Street from Barry Avenue to Broadway Avenue there will be a separate, two-way bike path added to the southside of the street separating bicyclists from pedestrian and vehicle traffic.
 The bike lane will allow bikers of all ages to safely travel through and around downtown Wayzata and then west to the beach and directly across Ferndale to the regional Dakota Rail Trail.

 How will the area be maintained and funded after it is built?